 Feeling really adventurous?
 Why not visit some of Singapore’s scariest haunted locations?
-The EL team hasn’t been able to verify these first hand, but the experiences of other intrepid visitors are reported in multiple publications.
-We do NOT recommend you visit them alone!
+The EL team hasn’t been able to verify any peculiar sightings first hand, but there are plenty of experiences of other intrepid visitors on record.
+We do NOT recommend you visit these spots alone!

 Old Changi Hospital

-Old Changi Hospital is said to be haunted by the souls of those who were tortured and murdered by the Japanese in the Second World War.
-The building was apparently used as a torture chamber, rather than to treat the wounded, and there are reports of shadows being seen here and screams heard in the halls of the old hospital.
-The long-abandoned building still stands and ghost ‘tours’ are occasionally arranged there, assuring its reputation as one of Singapore’s scariest places.
+Old Changi Hospital is said to be haunted by the souls of those who were killed by Japanese troops in the Second World War.
+The building was reportedly used as a torture chamber, rather than to treat the wounded, and there are stories of shadows being seen here and screams heard in the halls of the old hospital.
+The long-abandoned building still stands and ghost ‘tours’ are occasionally arranged, assuring its reputation as one of Singapore’s scariest places.

 Bedok Reservoir is believed to be haunted by the restless souls of those who took their own life.
-This infamous reservoir has had a reputation as a suicide location, and there were multiple deaths reported across 2011 and 2012.
-Joggers have reported hearing ghostly wailing at night.
+This infamous reservoir has had a reputation as a suicide location; in particular, multiple deaths were reported across 2011 and 2012.
+Joggers have heard ghostly wailing at night.
 Others have felt an invisible force pulling them towards the water as they walk around the reservoir.
-An inter-religious blessing ceremony was held there to try and rid the area of its evil energy.
+In fact, an inter-religious blessing ceremony was once held in the area to try and rid it of its evil energy.

 The Amber Tower